wbamberg/idl-reference/docs/nsIInputStream.md

 this method returns 0 bytes available.
 (Note: some nsIInputStream
 implementations automatically close when eof is reached; some do not).

-@return number of bytes currently available in the stream.

 @throws NS_BASE_STREAM_CLOSED if the stream is closed normally.
 @throws <other-error> if the stream is closed due to some error